yandex-cloud/docs/en/tutorials/web/wordpress-mysql.md

 ---
-title: "WordPress website on MySQL DB - Instruction"
+title: "WordPress website with a MySQL database: Instructions"
-description: "A step-by-step instruction with which you will learn how to quickly create a WordPress website based on MySQL database in the cloud.
-3 easy steps to deploy a Wordpress site: create a virtual machine, configure Wordpress CMS settings and configure DNS."
+description: "Using these step-by-step instructions, you'll learn how to quickly create a Wordpress website on a MySQL database in your cloud.
+Three simple steps to deploy a Wordpress website: create a VM, specify the CMS Wordpress settings, and configure DNS."
 keywords:
-  - creating wordpress website
+- creating a wordpress website
-  - website wordpress
+- wordpress website
 - cms wordpress
-  - configure wordpress
+- setting up a wordpress website
-  - mysql wordpress
+- wordpress mysql
-  - mysql
+- wordpress website on mysql
 ---

 {% include [wordpress-mysql](../../_tutorials/web/wordpress-mysql.md) %}